iagoleal/iagoleal.github.io/content/posts/cuts.md

 Essentially all state-of-the-art algorithms in (continuous) optimization[^market-opt] solve at the same time both the original problem and the problem of choosing the best multiplier possible.
-What do I mean with best multiplier?
+What do I mean by the best multiplier?
 Well, it's the one who closes the gap the most!
 The optimal value of choosing the multiplier is defined as